zhangse/bsidessf-hands-on-devsecops-2025/src/README.md

 Add a `Secret` - let's use something simple like `password` for this example.
 Of course, this is not a good option for a real life password!

-This secret should now be visibile:

 ![Secret in GitHub](./img/reposecret.png "Secret in GitHub")

+The secret should now be visibile.
 This secret can be used now in Actions pipelines, to avoid having to hard code it into a file.

 Let's try this out.